LordPachimari/studlancer-web/README.md

 - [x] **Local and remote cache**.
 Used serveless remote Momento cache for fetching published quests, and local cache to store non-published quests and solutions (created in the workspace).
 - [x] **Authentication**.
 Utilized third-party clerk authentication.
 - [x] **Global chat**.
 Used supabase realtime, with rate limiting and cron jobs that delete all the messages except last 100.
 - [x] **Image upload  (needs more optimisation)**.
 Image upload to S3 bucket via NEXT.js api route.
-The max image size is 10MB.
 Image loading state is not added yet, multipart upload will be added in the future.
 - [x] **Global Search (for quests and users)**.
 Utilizing Rockset real-time data-analytics.
 - [x] **Pagination.**
 - [x] **Leaderboard**.
 Utilizing Rockset real-time data-analytics.